 Naloxone works to reverse the effects of fentanyl but not non-opioids such as benzodiazepines.

-The aim of the program is to rapidly test drug samples and alert providers and others in the community about what they may be dealing with.
+The aim of the federal program is to rapidly test drug samples and alert providers and others in the community about what they may be dealing with.
 They can both warn drug users and prepare for the effects.

 The program also found other drugs in the samples from Baltimore including acetaminophen, the pain and fever reducer; caffeine, the central nervous system stimulant; mannitol, a diuretic; and quinine, an antimalarial drug.
 Sisco said they are all commonly found in drug samples from sites in Maryland.